hackc4t/mylearning-journey/README.md

 ---

 ## 📘 About
-Hi!
+Greetings!
 This repository is a personal record of my learning journey.
 It may include topics I have learned beyond the scope of cybersecurity.
 It was created solely to allow me to revisit and reflect on what I have learned.

 ---